The Norfolk & Norwich Association for The Blind

 Kitty raises money for YoungEyes

-Kitty's little brother Seth regularly attends our Rainbow Tots mornings and Kitty comes with him when it is school holiday time.
+Kitty's little brother Seth regularly attends our under fives' mornings and Kitty comes with him when it is school holiday time.
 She is a great help.

-Kitty used her favourite Moshi Monsters’ cards to demonstrate her skills, which proved to be just the trick, as she raised £10.20 after charging family and friends to watch her perform.
+Kitty used her favourite Moshi Monsters’ cards to demonstrate her skills, which proved to be just the trick, she raised £10.20 after charging family and friends to watch her perform.

 We are very grateful to Kitty.

-watched by her Dad, sister Sophie and little brother Seth.
+Kitty (below) presenting the money she raised to Dorothy Bowen, watched by her Dad, sister Sophie and little brother Seth.